 Gillibrand was inducted into Omicron Delta Kappa, a national leadership honor society, as an honoris causa initiate at SUNY Plattsburgh in 2012.

-In 2012, Gillibrand authored a portion of the STOCK Act, which extended limitations on insider trading by members of Congress.
-A version of the bill, merged by Senator Joe Lieberman with content from another bill authored by Senator Scott Brown, was passed by Congress and signed into law by Obama in April.
+In 2012, Gillibrand authored part of the STOCK Act, which extended limitations on insider trading by members of Congress.
+A version of the bill, merged by Senator Joe Lieberman with content from another bill by Senator Scott Brown, was passed by Congress and signed into law by Obama in April.
+In July 2023, Gillibrand introduced bipartisan legislation with Senator Josh Hawley to ban stock ownership outright for members of Congress, senior members of the executive branch, and their spouses and dependents.

 In 2014, Gillibrand published her first book, Off the Sidelines: Raise Your Voice, Change the World.
 The candid memoir was notable in the media upon release due to whisperings of a future presidential run as well as Gillibrand's claims of sexism in the Senate, including specific comments made to her by other members of Congress about her weight and appearance.
 Off the Sidelines debuted at number 8 on The New York Times Best Seller list for hardcover nonfiction.